hsraps/sign-language-convertor/README.md

 ```bash
 python3 Imagetest.py
 ```

-This will start your webcam and a window for a real-time sign to on-screen text conversion.
-The model is trained with an accuracy of **94%**.
+This will prompt your webcamera for a real-time sign to text conversion.

 ### Data
 Link to dataset: https://github.com/ardamavi/Sign-Language-Digits-Dataset